Majorization-minimization for Sparse Nonnegative Matrix Factorization with the $\beta$-divergence: Introduction

 A second strategy consists in reparametrizing $\*W$ as $\*W \Diag^{-1}(\norm{\*w_{1}}, \ldots, \norm{\*w_{K}})$, where $\*w_{k}$ denotes the $k$-th column of $\*W$, and optimizing over the new rescaled variable.
 This approach was proposed in~\cite{Eggert_J_2004_p-ijcnn_sparse_cnmf} for NMF with the quadratic loss and was extended to NMF with the $\beta$-divergence (referred to as $\beta$-NMF in the following) in~\cite{LeRoux_J_2015_TR_sparse_nmfhwd}.
 The proposed update for $\*W$ is heuristic (it will be presented in Section~\ref{ssec:heuristic}); while successful in practice, it lacks a proof of convergence (in particular, it does not ensure non-increasingness of the objective function as it will be illustrated in Section~\ref{sssec:descent-prop}).

 A third strategy consists in following a Lagrangian approach and minimizing an augmented objective function that includes the desired constraints on the columns of $\*W$.
 This is the approach pursued in~\cite{Leplat_V_2021_j-siam-j-matrix-anal-appl_multiplicative_unmfbddec} for $\beta$-NMF\@ and described in Section~\ref{ssec:lagr}.
-Unfortunately, practical updates are only obtained for $\beta \le 1$ and specific values $\beta \in \{ \frac{5}{4}, \frac{4}{3}, \frac{3}{2} \}$.
-This excludes most of the interval $\beta \in (1,2)$ which is of applicative interest.
+Unfortunately, practical updates are only obtained for $\beta \le 1$ and specific values $\beta \in \{ \frac{5}{4}, \frac{4}{3}, \frac{3}{2}, 2 \}$.
+This excludes most of the interval $\beta \in ]1,2[$ which is of applicative interest.
 For admissible values of $\beta$, this method offers theoretical guarantees and good experimental performance.
 However, the update of Lagrangian multipliers requires a numerical procedure that can be costly.
 In the special case $\beta=1$, the Lagrangian multipliers have a closed-form expression that simplifies the updates (see, e.g.,~\cite{Filstroff_L_2021_j-ieee-trans-sig-proc_comparative_sgmctnmf}).

 Finally, a last strategy consists in rewriting sparse NMF as the optimization of an equivalent scale-invariant objective function.
 In this approach, detailed in Section~\ref{sec:snmf}, the rows of $\*H$ are multiplied by the norms of the columns of $\*W$ and the new objective function can be optimized without norm constraints.
 In this scheme, the columns of $\*W$ can be normalized at the end of the optimization (and the rows of $\*H$ rescaled accordingly).
 This approach was applied to NMF with the IS divergence and log-regularization in~\cite{Lefevre_A_2011_p-icassp_itakura_isnmfgs} and to NMF with the KL divergence and a Markov regularization of the rows of $\*H$ in~\cite{Essid_S_2013_j-ieee-trans-multimed_smooth_nmfuads}.
 In these two cases, a block-descent Majorization-Minimization (MM) algorithm was proposed.
 The approach is well-posed and does not rely on any heuristic.
 The MM algorithm results in simple multiplicative updates that ensure non-increasingness of the objective function.